wopehq/wowerlay/README.md

 </script>
 ```

-If you don't prefer `v-model:visible` syntax you can use this one;
+If you don't want to use `v-model:visible` syntax you can use the following one;

 ```html
 <template>